GRADUATE STUDENT HANDBOOK

 Assuming that you meet the minimum expectations agreed upon with your advisor, thesis (591), dissertation (595) and independent study (590) credits will be graded "PR".
 If you do not meet the expectations of your advisor, you will receive a "U" and such credits will not apply to meeting degree requirements.
 Directed research (500) credits are graded with an S (satisfactory) or U (unsatisfactory).
 You should provide your advisor with a progress report at the end of each semester.
 Some departments have standard progress report forms.

-If you fail to make satisfactory progress during a semester, you will receive a warning letter (academic probation) from the Graduate Office.
+If you fail to make satisfactory progress during a semester, you will receive a warning letter (academic probation) from the Center for Graduate Studies.
 If you fail to make satisfactory academic progress in a second, consecutive semester, you will be placed on academic suspension and be dropped from your graduate degree program.
 If your warning or suspension was prompted by not registering for sufficient credits while on a contract, you will not be eligible for a contract in your next full-time semester.
 See the section on, "Changing Student Classification," for more information on your alternatives.

 Graduate students at New Mexico Tech may be divided into those who are admitted to graduate degree programs (regular and provisional students) and those who are not (special graduate students).
 Degree-seeking students may be admitted as either full-time or part-time students.
 Degree-seeking students must maintain continuous enrollment or they will need to be readmitted to complete their degree program(see readmission).